openstack-archive/kolla-kubernetes/doc/source/private-registry.rst

 There are two steps:

 - Create an ImagePullSecret.
-These instructions may differ based on the docker registry provider.
+These instructions may differ based on the Docker registry provider.
 The two types of registry providers currently covered by this guide include:

   - Standard Docker Registry with Username/Password Authentication